christofsteel/syng/README.md

 # Server

-If you want to host your own Syng server, you can do that, but you can also use the publicly available Syng instance at https://syng.rocks.
+If you want to host your own Syng.Rocks! server, you can do that, but you can also use the publicly available Syng.Rocks! instance at https://syng.rocks.

 ## Python Package Index